 Of the three benefits outlined above, the avoidance of technical configuration is probably the most significant to new merchants (or those with limited technical skills).

-When you register a domain with a third-party provider, to connect your domain to Shopify, you’ll need to:
+This is because when you register a domain with a third-party provider, to connect your domain to Shopify, you’ll need to:

 - log into a domain name service account